 Several years after this deal was made, the seller believed that the buyer had not fulfilled the terms of the deal and brought a lawsuit seeking a rescission of the contract.
 Rescission of contract is an action seeking to “undo” a contract.
 This asks the court to unmake the agreement and put the parties back in their position before the deal was made.

 A rescission of contract is not readily allowed by courts; only certain circumstances will justify this relief.
 Rescission is generally only allowed in cases of fraud or when a party has committed a material breach of contract: one that defeats its purpose.
 Here, the seller, in this case, was alleging this latter reason for seeking rescission of contract, by arguing that the buyer (my client) failed to comply with important terms of the deal.

 My strategy in this case was to convince the court that my client had done what was required of him per this agreement.
 Because this was an oral agreement, this required me to attack the other side’s credibility and build a case that the seller’s story was not believable.
 In the end, the Court agreed with my client, finding that he had done his end of the deal.

-This case highlights an essential lesson in entering into a contract (especially one involving real estate): put the deal in writing, and get the assistance of an attorney.
-If the deal “goes bad”, as this one did, having a written agreement can spar you enormous time and money if a problem arises later on.
+This case highlights an essential lesson in entering into a contract (especially one involving real estate): put the deal in writing and get an attorney’s assistance.
+If the deal “goes bad,” as this one did, having a written agreement can spar you enormous time and money if a problem arises later.
 If you find yourself in a dispute over a real estate contract, contact me for a consultation.
 Having an experienced attorney on your side is essential in a matter like this.